 Since 1997, South Park has delighted fans and infuriated its enemies too many times to even count.
 This list accounts for some of the most controversial moments in the show's history.
 Trey Parker and Matt Stone have made a living off making jokes and controversy, with no real delicate balance in between.
 The results are often times hysterical, but when they do decide to needle controversial figures, what happens is usually spectacular.

 Who could forget the "Trapped in the Closet" episode where Parker and Stone not only managed to question Tom Cruise's sexuality and Scientology as a whole, but weaved in the R. Kelly controversy as well?
 The show almost got kicked off the air when it aired "201," an episode that depicted the prophet Mohammad in a form that eventually got censored.
 The controversy managed to anger the South Park creators, who wanted the image shown, and Muslims worldwide who were furious about a potential depiction.

 Despite how you may feel about the show, South Park evokes strong opinions.
 Some think these South Park episodes should be banned from television, while others love the take on controversial subject matter.
+There's no other series quite like it, but you can check out more shows like South Park.
 Vote up the most offensive South Park episodes on this list.